 Today i want to share a thing that saved me once.
 I am pretty sure, it might help you with biiiig stuff.

 If you working with big skins, early or lately you will find your skin as fat turtle, what causes you system to be freezed.
-My own opinion Rainmeter isn't good platform for writing an endpoint applications, so we can't really get good performance in a huge skins (only if are not from Terra Incognita and you don't speak Lingua Incognita, of course ) with usual update mechanism.
+My own opinion Rainmeter isn't good platform for writing an endpoint applications (like microsoft office, for example), so we can't really get good performance in a huge skins (only if are not from Terra Incognita and you don't speak Lingua Incognita, of course ) with usual update mechanism.

 I suggest you another way to manage updates cycles inside your skins.

 First we have to realize how standart mechanism works.
 For example, if you have Update rate 1000ms, then each 1000ms Rainmeter updates everything inside.
 Each measures, each meter, resolving each dynamic variable and so on.
 Sure, we can avoid general update cycle by using positive or negative dividers, but look where we are: imagine your CPU in the moment as bottle neck.
 The bottle is wide (2 liter, for example), but the neck is narrow.
 While a stuff that you want to put inside bottle through the neck is not wider than neck all is ok.
 When stuff is bigger than neck - we getting some freezes, because CPU cannot resolve all things instantly.
 The main problem in general update cycle - it cannot be managed.
 You cannot handle how many stuff put at a time, Rainmeter always trying to put all at once.
 You may have even Update = 24 hours, once per day you'll get a freeze, because..
 In addition, every update calls [!Redraw] function, so we've got additional pressure on hardware.